 However, whatever type of display ad you choose, this marketing tactic won’t do anything if put together haphazardly.
 You have to plan it carefully to get the best return on investment for the money you spend on advertising.

 The key to an effective display ad campaign is to have one clear end goal.
 Let’s talk about that and how to build a display ad campaign below.

 Determining one end goal

 The marketing team has to determine one main goal for their display ad campaign.
-This could be to build brand awareness, a better brand recall, or for brand loyalty, say the experts at Techwyse.
+This could be to build brand awareness, a better brand recall, or brand loyalty.